ethanwicker/isl/2021-02-01-scikit-learn-columntransformer-pipeline.md

        [1., 0., 1., 0., 0.]])
 ```

 To get the feature names of our encoded variables as we have done before, we need to use the `named_transformers_` attribute of our `ColumnTransformer`.
-After doing so, we can then `named_steps` attribute of our pipeline as before.
+After doing so, we can then use the `named_steps` attribute of our pipeline as before.

 ```python
 (column_transformer